canonical/mysql-k8s-operator/docs/how-to/deploy/air-gapped.md

 # Deploy in an offline or air-gapped environment

 An air-gapped environment refers to a system that does not have access to the public internet.
-This guide goes through the special configuration steps for installing Charmed PostgreSQL k8s in an air-gapped environment.
+This guide goes through the special configuration steps for installing Charmed MySQL k8s in an air-gapped environment.

 ## Requirements